 You likely felt other emotions in this work situation—perhaps shame, fear, surprise, or loathing.

-You’ll notice that the impulse to behavior wasn’t the actual behavior you exhibited.
+You’ll notice that the impulse wasn’t the actual behavior you exhibited.
 Identifying your impulses aids in self-understanding.

-Let’s jump into using the emotion wheel, so you can increase your emotional intelligence and expand your ability to assess and experience the world around you.
+Let’s use the emotion wheel to increase your emotional intelligence and expand your ability to assess and experience the world around you.

 How to Use the Emotion Wheel